-WHEN the Bucks called a timeout less than three minutes into their game against the Raptors I googled ‘DeMar DeRozan’ to double check his career high.
-As expected it was in the mid 40’s (45 against Philly 12 days ago to be exact) and I thought to myself ‘he could get that tonight’.
-Out of the timeout, he scored another 12 points in the quarter to finish with 21 after one and what stood out to me though was the three deep balls he hit with unreal confidence.
+WHEN the Bucks called a timeout less than three minutes into their game against the Raptors I googled ‘DeMar DeRozan’ to double-check his career-high.
+As expected it was in the mid 40’s (45 against Philly 12 days earlier to be exact) and I thought to myself ‘he could get that tonight’.
+Out of the timeout, he scored another 12 points in the quarter to finish with 21 after one and what stood out to me was the three deep balls he hit with unreal confidence.
 Last night was the perfect testimony to the way DeRozan has evolved his game entering 2018.

 IF you like what you read be sure to check out more SportsbyFry articles by hitting this link.
 Make sure you keep up to date with the latest NBA articles and follow my fan pages on Facebook, Twitter and Instagram to never miss a minute of the action!